Embalming: Modern methods

 The modern method of embalming involves the injection of various chemical solutions into the arterial network of the body to primarily disinfect and slow the decomposition process.
 William Harvey, the 17th century English physician who was the first to detail the system of blood circulation, made his discoveries by injecting colored solutions into corpses.

 The Scottish surgeon William Hunter was the first to apply these methods to the art of embalming as part of mortuary practice.
 He wrote a widely read report on the appropriate methods for arterial and cavity embalming in order to preserve bodies for burial.
 His brother, John Hunter, applied these methods and advertised his embalming services to the general public from the mid-18th century.

 One of his more notorious clients was dentist Martin Van Butchell.
 When his wife Mary died on 14 January 1775, he had her embalmed as an attraction to draw more customers.
 Hunter injected the body with preservatives and color additives that gave a glow to the corpse's cheeks, replaced her eyes with glass eyes, and dressed her in a fine lace dress.
 The body was embedded in a layer of plaster of Paris in a glass-topped coffin.
-Butchell exhibited the body in the window of his home and many Londoners came to see it; but Butchell drew criticism for the display.
+Butchell exhibited the body in the window of his home and many Londoners came to see it; however, Butchell drew criticism for the display.
 A rumor, possibly started by Butchell himself, claimed that his wife's marriage certificate had specified that her husband would only have control over her estate after her death for as long as her body was kept unburied.

 Interest in, and demand for, embalming grew steadily in the 19th century largely for sentimental reasons.
-People sometimes wished to be buried at far-off locations which became possible with the advent of the railways, and mourners wanted the chance to pay their last respects beside the displayed body.
+People sometimes wished to be buried at far-off locations, which became possible with the advent of the railways, and mourners wanted the chance to pay their last respects beside the displayed body.
 Other motives behind embalming were prevention of disease and the wish to prepare funerals and burials, which were becoming more elaborate, without undue haste.
 After Lord Nelson was killed in the Battle of Trafalgar, his body was preserved in brandy and spirits of wine mixed with camphor and myrrh for over two months.
 At the time of his state funeral in 1805, his body was found to still be in excellent condition and completely plastic.